thegameofcode/xframe/README.md

 xframe
 ======

-xfr is a nano library to help use HTML5 standard window.postMessage for communicate iframes between cross-domain sites
+xfr is a nano JavaScript library to help use HTML5 standard window.postMessage for communicate iframes between cross-domain sites

 	xfr()
 		.allowOrigins(